NatronGitHub/Natron/Documentation/source/plugins/net.fxarena.openfx.Texture.rst

 |pluginIcon|

-*This documentation is for version 3.7 of Texture.*
+*This documentation is for version 3.7 of Texture (net.fxarena.openfx.Texture).*

 Description
 -----------